matthewfcarlson/matthewfcarlson.github.io/content/musings/baby-names/index.md

 `score = std + (worstRank - bestRank) * 0.5`

 {{< typescript src="flat-names.ts" id="flat-names" >}}

+## The Hidden Middle

+This brings up my next question.
+Many of the "flat" names are quite popular, which isn't what I'm trying to find.
+What about the second string names?
+Staying in the middle band, decade after decade, never quite fading to obscurity.

+The chart below ranks names by a combination of low standard deviation and lower average rank — steady *and* relatively popular within the 50–2,000 band.
+We filter out anything that peaked about 50 and anything to dropped below 2000.

+`score = std_dev × 3 + avg_rank`

+{{< typescript src="steady-names.ts" id="steady-names" >}}

 ## What the Data Tells Us